NikolaMaricevic/websitino/README.md

 - **Cross-platform**: Works on Linux, macOS and Windows
 - **Secure by default**: Hidden files/directories not served unless explicitly enabled

+## Download & build

+You can download pre-built binaries for your operating system directly from the [download page](https://trikko.github.io/websitino/).

+Alternatively, if you have the [D programming language](https://dlang.org) compiler installed, you can build and run the project with: `dub run websitino`

 ## Usage

 Run `websitino` in your project directory to start serving files immediately.